26weiyuyu/extracting_coins_info/README.md

 # Crypto Project Metadata Collector

-This repo contains Python scripts to extract and compile metadata for cryptocurrency projects from CoinMarketCap.
-The final goal is to build a structured dataset with official websites, GitHub links, first token trading dates, and social media for each project.
+This repository contains a suite of Python scripts for scraping, classifying, and merging metadata about cryptocurrency projects from CoinMarketCap.
+The goal is to build a structured dataset including project links, GitHub repositories, and first token trading dates, to support deeper analysis of open-source crypto ecosystems with github activities and different funding models.

 ---